 Perhaps the best part of this turkey is the gravy...because, well, it's not just regular gravy.
 It's gravy made with pan juices that include melted sage butter and bacon drippings and, most importantly, maple syrup.
 That's right...this gravy has a whole savory-sweet thing going on that is just indescribably (though I'm trying) good.
-And pour it on top of a mound of Garlic & Herb Stuffing?
+And if you happen to pour it on top of a mound of Make-Ahead Garlic Herb Mashed Potatoes?
 Well, I'd be tempted to have double servings of that and skip the pie.
 Okay, not really...I don't skip pie.
 But rest assured that this gravy is darn tasty.

 - Remove bag of giblets and neck from thawed turkey; put in a roasting pan.

 - Season turkey with salt & pepper, inside & out.

 - Loosen skin and spread sage butter underneath.

 - Bake for a couple of hours, basting with additional syrup every 30 minutes.

 - Arrange raw strips of bacon on top of turkey; glaze again.